ABOUT REVEALED

 Custodians of Revealed

-The Aboriginal Art Centre Hub WA (AACHWA) is the peak body and resource agency for Aboriginal art centres in Western Australia.
-AACHWA’s primary objective is to promote, empower and connect Aboriginal art centres across WA with the aim of encouraging sustainable growth, best practice, and financial stability.
-We achieve this through advocacy, business support, professional development and training, resource sharing, network development including exhibition opportunities.
+Aboriginal Art Centre Hub of Western Australia (AACHWA) is the peak body and resource agency for Aboriginal art centres in the state.
+AACHWA’s primary objective is to promote, empower and connect Aboriginal art centres with the aim of encouraging sustainable growth, best practice, and financial stability.
+We achieve this through advocacy, business support, professional development and training, resource sharing, and network development including exhibition opportunities.
+AACHWA proudly represents more than 20 Aboriginal art centre members who, in turn, represent over 5,000 artists across the state from over 90 different language groups.

 Perth Institute of Contemporary Arts

-The Perth Institute of Contemporary Arts (PICA) is a non-profit, multi-arts organisation located in the heart of the Perth Cultural Centre on Whadjuk Noongar boodja in Western Australia.
+The Revealed Exhibition 2026 is presented in association with Perth Institute of Contemporary Arts (PICA), a non-profit, multi-arts organisation located in the heart of the Perth Cultural Centre on Whadjuk Noongar boodja in Western Australia.
 Since 1989, it has operated as a development and presenting organisation, delivering curated programs of exhibitions, contemporary dance, experimental theatre, new music and live art by both Australian and international artists.